pglevy/podcast-aggregator-v2/replit.md

 ## Deployment Strategy

-The application supports two deployment modes:
+The application supports multiple deployment modes:

 **Development Mode**
-- Direct Flask development server (`python main.py`)
+- TypeScript development server with auto-compilation
 - Hot reloading enabled for rapid development
+- Auto-rebuild watcher with scheduled feed updates

 **Static Site Generation**
-- Flask-Frozen generates static HTML files
+- TypeScript build system generates static HTML files
 - Output stored in `build/` directory
 - Can be deployed to any static hosting service
 - All episode pages are pre-generated for performance